 The Longview Public Library aims to meet the needs of educators by providing a range of resources to enrich the learning experience of individual students, improving their information search strategies and developing a lifelong love of reading and learning.
 Special services to teachers include:

 Planning a research assignment that will encourage student use of the public library?
-Use our simple Online Form to let us know, and we will do our best to meet your needs!
+Let us know, and we will do our best to meet your needs!
 With advance notice, we can even prepare bibliographies and "pathfinders" to a variety of resources on a specific topic!

 We provide opportunities for classes to visit the library.
 Class visits include: Orientation tours, a general overview on what the public library has to offer; Instructional tours with emphasis on how to use library print and online resources (with or without a subject emphasis); Behind-the-scenes tours that show the variety of library careers and the process of getting new items on the shelf; Special audience tours (hablamos Español); and Literature Alive programs that review our books and folklore, demonstrating storytelling techniques, puppet theatre and book-talking to spark interest in reading.
-Contact us if you would like to have a librarian come to visit your classroom!
+If you would like to arrange a class visit to the library, or a librarian visit to your class, please contact Youth Services Librarian Jennifer King, via email or 360.442.5324.

-School librarians who live outside of the Longview School District may be eligible for a free "Professional Courtesy Card"; contact Jan E.V.W.
-Hanson, Youth Services Librarian for more information.
+School librarians who live outside of the Longview School District may be eligible for a free "Professional Courtesy Card"; contact Jennifer King, Youth Services Librarian for more information.